joelchrono12/joelchrono12.ml/_posts/2026-05-21-nothing-deserves-brand-loyalty.md

 ---
 title:  Nothing deserves brand royalty
 header: Nothing deserves brand royalty
-description: "Brand loyalty is a poison, you should find the best value for your money and understanding companies are not on your side, but..."
+description: "Brand loyalty is a poison, you should find the best value for your money, understanding companies are not on your side, but..."
 tags: tech ramble short
 permalink: /blog/nothing-deserves-brand-loyalty/
 layout: post
 date: 2026-05-21 16:20:00 -0600
 host: fosstodon.org
 username: joel
-com_id: idcomments
+com_id: 116614926058332931
 ---

 I don't like to think of myself as someone with "brand loyalty", but it's undeniable that I have preferences for the tools I use hardware and software-wise.